StardustCollective/constellation-ledger-native-app/docs/apdu.md

 ### INS_BLIND_SIGN

-Returns a blind signature of the hashed input appended to a prefix.
+Returns a blind signature of a message appended to a prefix, then hashed.

 #### Encoding